Table of Contents

 To make your eLearning content visually aesthetic, choose a design that is pleasing to the eye and avoid causing any discomfort to the learner.

 The learner’s screen should not be filled with too much information.
-When planning the design aspect of accessible eLearning content, consider arranging your content in a way that makes It is easy to find it, whenever needed.
+When designing accessible eLearning content, organize information in a way that makes it easy to find and navigate.

 A rule of thumb for producing accessible eLearning content is to limit the number of colors.
 Besides, see to it that you strictly avoid using bright or shady colors in your content.
 Don’t forget to have enough contrast between the text and background to enable learners with visual impairment to easily read your content.